The Ultimate Guide to Qualitative Research - Part 1: The Basics

 Ethical considerations with technology

 With the increased use of technology, researchers must be mindful of ethical considerations, including privacy and consent.
 It's important to secure informed consent when collecting data from online platforms or using digital tools, and all researchers should obtain the necessary approvals for collecting data and adhering to any applicable codes of conduct (such as GDPR).
-It's also crucial to ensure data security and confidentiality when storing data on digital platforms.
+It's also key to ensure data security and confidentiality when storing data on digital platforms.

 Advantages and limitations of technology